Picovoice/llm-compression-benchmark/README.md

 ### ARC Challenge

-The table below depicts the ARC (challenge) score of the original models.
+The table below depicts the ARC Challenge score of the original models.

 <table>
 <tbody>